heysadboy/anymind-chat-app/README.md

 - Separate Components are in the `components` folder
 - Some data for channel list and users is stored in `data` folder and images in images folder.
 - Custom CSS is store in `css` folder.
 CSS was getting big so I stored here.
-- Interfaces and enums are store in `utils`.
+- Interfaces and enums are stored in `utils`.

 I have improved UI a bit.